 People usually obtained their water from wells or from water carriers who carried water in containers on their shoulders.
 Some towns had conduits which brought in water from the countryside and which the public could use.

-Furthermore in some towns the principal streets were paved but most town streets were not.
+Furthermore in some Tudor towns the principal streets were paved but most town streets were not.

-In the 16th century streets were also very narrow.
+In Tudor towns streets were also very narrow.
 Upper storeys of buildings jutted out over lower storeys.
 These were called jetties.

 At night the streets were dark and dangerous.
 Quite apart from the danger of being robbed it was easy to have an accident in dark, unpaved streets.
 In London you could hire a linkboy with a lamp to light your way.
 However many people avoided going out after dark.